spacepy/spacepy/Doc/source/pycdf.rst

 ===============
 Cannot load CDF C library
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-pycdf requires the standard NASA CDF library; it can be installed after SpacePy.
+pycdf requires the standard NASA CDF library 3.5 or later; it can be installed after SpacePy.
 See specific instructions for :ref:`Linux <linux_CDF>`, :ref:`Mac <install_mac_cdf>`, and :ref:`Windows <windows_CDF>`.